ros-box/a2d2_to_ros/docs/CAMERA_CONVERTER.md

   -o [ --output-path ] arg (=.)
 Optional: Path for the output bag file.
   -v [ --verbose ] arg (=0)                        Optional: Show name of each file after it is processed.
 ```

+## Bag file conventions

+* The message time in the bag file is the same as the timestamp in the header message.
+* The output bag file is given the same basename as the input JSON file.
+* Each of the topics in the bag file (except for `/clock`) is prefixed with `/a2d2/[RECORD_TIME]`